reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 }

 ```
-Here we have first defined a standard queue named `mydlq` for using it as the dead letter queue.
+Here we have first defined a standard queue named `mydlq` for using it as the dead-letter queue.

 The redrive policy of a SQS queue is used to specify the source queue, the dead-letter queue, and the conditions under which Amazon SQS will move messages if the consumer of the source queue fails to process a message a specified number of times.
 The `maxReceiveCount` is the number of times a consumer tries to receive a message from a queue without deleting it before being moved to the dead-letter queue.

-Accordingly, we have defined the `Redrive policy` in the attribute map when creating the source queue with `maxReceiveCount` value of `10` and Amazon Resource Names (ARN) of the dead letter queue.
+Accordingly, we have defined the `Redrive policy` in the attribute map when creating the source queue with `maxReceiveCount` value of `10` and Amazon Resource Names (ARN) of the dead-letter queue.

 ## Trigger AWS Lambda Function by Messages in the Queue